-There are many types of widget and Magento 2 supports the following types of widget by default: categories, tag cloud, navigation menu, calendar, search, and recent posts etc. Correspondingly, store admins can use the widget to improve the user-experience as well as the functionality of the store.
+There are many types of widgets and Magento 2 supports the following types by default: categories, tag cloud, navigation menu, calendar, search, and recent posts, etc. Correspondingly, store admins can use a widget to improve the user-experience as well as the functionality of the store.

 Here are some achievable implementations of Magento widgets: